ciscoheat/mithril-hx/README.md

 ## Use M, not m!

-The biggest difference! `import mithril.M` then use `M` instead of `m` in the documentation.
-You want to implement some interfaces as well to take advantage of the macro magic:
+The biggest difference! `import mithril.M` then use `M` instead of `m` for the whole API.
+The only exception is when building the DOM tree with `m()`, if you want autocompletion you need to use lowercase m for that (though uppercase is still supported).

+You'll want to implement some interfaces as well to take advantage of the macro features:

 ## Models